This post may contain affiliate links. Purchasing through them help support this website.

 I am proud to say that I have been with the same practice since I graduated.
 I work in a speciality that provides care to patients born with congenital defects.
 I have also developed my own clinic that takes care of the growing issue of childhood obesity.
 I run a Preventive Clinic which works with families of children with obesity, high blood pressure, high cholesterol (basically Metabolic Syndrome children).
 It definitely has its challenges but it is all worth it when I can make an impact on one child and their family.

 Since I am in a clinic setting I tend to wear professional clothing to see patients but whenever I’ve had to run over to the hospital for any reason I do wear scrubs.
+In my years of nursing I’ve realized that when choosing the best scrubs, there are some considerations you’ll want to keep in mind.
+Things like pockets and patterns need to be thought about.
 I also do tend to rotate them into the clinic setting as well.
 Landau scrubs are a staple that have stood the test of time.
 Especially with the flu season, I wash and wear my scrubs a lot.
 I need to invest in quality pieces.
 I like that the colors do not fade with multiple bouts of washing and they don’t shrink with all the drying.
 They come in a variety of colors, styles, and sizes.
 Scrubs sometimes aren’t the most fashionable but Smitten Scrubs keep it current with tailored fits.
 They are not only functional but fashionable at the same time.

 I particularly like this Smitten Bliss Riot top since it gives it a feminine touch.
 A lot of scrub tops are generic and unisex sizing/cuts.
 This top actually has some style to it and gives a little bit of shape.
 The Smitten Bliss Electric cargo pants have a nice flare to them and love the pockets.
 I can store my stethoscope, pens, and various notes for the patients.
 I also like to bring my iPhone/iPad in sometimes to give patients visuals and the additional pockets are very helpful.